aress31/smbaudit/README.md

     </p>
 </p>

 SMBAudit allows users to perform various SMB-related attacks across multiple Active Directory (AD) domains or hosts.
-Supported features listed under the [Features](#Features) section.
+Supported features are listed under the [Features](#Features) section.

 SMBAudit is written entirely in Bash (requires Bash version 4.0+) to provide compatibility with a wide range of linux/UNIX distributions.
 It has the added benefit of only relying on the following dependencies (packages):
 * [coreutils](http://www.gnu.org/software/coreutils/coreutils.html)